elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-egocentrism-limit-a-childs-ability-to-understand-perspectives-different-from-their-own.md

 url: /learn/psychology/questions/how-does-egocentrism-limit-a-childs-ability-to-understand-perspectives-different-from-their-own
 score: -1.0
 related_article1:
-    id: 167960
+    id: 167957
-    title: What is irreversibility, and how does it limit a child's understanding of processes and actions?
+    title: >-
+        How do children attribute lifelike qualities to inanimate objects through animism?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-irreversibility-and-how-does-it-limit-a-childs-understanding-of-processes-and-actions
+    url: /learn/psychology/questions/how-do-children-attribute-lifelike-qualities-to-inanimate-objects-through-animism
 related_article2:
     id: 167952
+    title: >-
-    title: In what ways do children use symbolic representation in make-believe play?
+        In what ways do children use symbolic representation in make-believe play?
     subject: Psychology
     url: /learn/psychology/questions/in-what-ways-do-children-use-symbolic-representation-in-makebelieve-play
 related_article3:
-    id: 167951
+    id: 167954
-    title: How does representational thought manifest in a child's ability to think about past and future events?
+    title: >-
+        What is transductive reasoning, and how does it affect a child's understanding of causality?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-representational-thought-manifest-in-a-childs-ability-to-think-about-past-and-future-events
+    url: /learn/psychology/questions/what-is-transductive-reasoning-and-how-does-it-affect-a-childs-understanding-of-causality
 related_article4:
-    id: 167958
+    id: 167956
-    title: What challenges do children face in understanding the concept of conservation during the pre-operational stage?
+    title: >-
+        What is magical thinking, and how does it influence a child's perception of reality?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-children-face-in-understanding-the-concept-of-conservation-during-the-preoperational-stage
+    url: /learn/psychology/questions/what-is-magical-thinking-and-how-does-it-influence-a-childs-perception-of-reality
 related_article5:
-    id: 167951
+    id: 167960
-    title: How does representational thought manifest in a child's ability to think about past and future events?
+    title: >-
+        What is irreversibility, and how does it limit a child's understanding of processes and actions?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-representational-thought-manifest-in-a-childs-ability-to-think-about-past-and-future-events
+    url: /learn/psychology/questions/what-is-irreversibility-and-how-does-it-limit-a-childs-understanding-of-processes-and-actions
 ---

 &nbsp;